 Erythropoetin – Red Blood Cell Growth Factors

-Fermentable or soluble fiber, when added to a pets diet, also helps remove toxins from its body.
-Because of this, it is often an ingredient in commercial diets sold to manage kidney failure in pets.
+Fermentable or soluble fiber, when added to a pet’s diet, also helps remove toxins from its body.
+Because of this, it is often an ingredient in prescription diets marketed to manage kidney failure in dogs and cats.
 In these diets, the source is sugar beet pulp.
-It is sold in quantity to stables as a horse feed additive.
+Beet pulp is sold in quantity to stables as a horse feed additive.

-How Much Longer Will My Cat Or Dog Live?
+How Much Longer Will My Cat Or My Dog Live?

 Is Hemodialysis An Option For My Pet?

-Hemodialysis, as performed on humans with failing kidneys, is not done frequently in dogs or cats.
+Hemodialysis, as performed on humans with failing kidneys, is not performed frequently in dogs or cats.
 The veterinary school at the University of Florida once released as press report of a successful hemodialysis procedure in a dog.
-I do not know if other veterinary centers that are attempting it but there probably are some.
-When veterinarians attempt hemodialysis, they are much more inclined to do so for fixable events such as drug overdoses or toxin consumption than to attempt long-term dialysis to maintain a pet in kidney failure.
+I do not know if other veterinary centers that are attempting it, but there probably are a few.
+When veterinarians attempt hemodialysis, they are more inclined to do so for fixable events such as drug overdoses, toxin consumption or acute kidney trauma than to attempt long-term dialysis to prolong the life of a dog in kidney failure.
 Perhaps one might use hemodialysis as a temporary delay method until a kidney transplant could be performed on your cat, or perhaps to improve the likelihood of it surviving the transplant surgery when it did get performed.
 I have never tended to a client cat in that situation.

-I Am Desperate – What About New Experimental Drugs, Homeopathic Remedies And Other Unproven Treatments I Read About On The Internet?
+I Am Desperate – What About New Experimental Drugs, Homeopathic Remedies, Acupuncture And Other Unproven Treatments?

-A few of the medications that are currently being tried by veterinarians on pets with kidney failure might some day be proven to be beneficial.
-The only way veterinarians and physicians make progress in medicine is through experimentation.
-However the majority of these new treatments will be found not to be helpful.
-If traditional medications and procedures are no longer helping your dog or cat, there is no harm in trying an experimental therapy.
-Things that are sold over the Internet to desperate pet owners and that make marvelous claims are always worthless.
-Some veterinarians are not above offering those dodgy treatments as well. ( read here ) The ones that Google might choose to advertise on my website are no better.
+There will always be a few veterinarians offering those services.
+They are lucrative and people demand them.
+A few novel legitimate medications that are being administered by veterinarians to pets in kidney failure might some day be proven to be beneficial.
+The only way we make discoveries is through experimentation.
+However, the majority of these new treatments will be found to be ineffective.
+If traditional medications and procedures are no longer helping your dog or cat, there is no harm in trying an experimental therapy – as long as it does not prolong your pet’s suffering.
+Things that are sold over the Internet to desperate pet owners and and that make marvelous claims are always worthless.
+The ones that Google might choose to advertise on this webpage based on your browsing history are no better.
 I will block any you notice.